microsoft/vscode-docs/docs/copilot/workspace-participant.md

 - All files in the VS Code workspace, except for files that are included in `.gitignore` files
 - Workspace structure, such as folder and file names
-- GitHub's code search index, if the workspace is a GitHub repository and indexed by code search.
+- GitHub's code search index, if the workspace is a GitHub repository and indexed by code search
 - Symbols and definitions in the workspace
 - Currently selected text (`#selection`) or visible text in the active editor (`#editor`)